Angie55/milestoneFour-chocify/TESTING.md

 For longer product titles, as the text wraps, it pushes the add to cart form down and is out of line with other products with shorter titles.
 This occurs on screen sizes from 768px to approx 1024px.

+#### Navbar (on safari)

+The navbar is displaying incorrectly in Safari, I had added a min height which I can see had taken effect on other browsers.
+I will need to investigate further into why this is happening as I have not found a soloution before submission.

+#### Cart page- amend quantity input (Firefox & Internet Explorer)

+The input field is very wide and makes the content overlap on certain sizes.

+#### Cart and checkout product display (Firefox, Internet Explorer & Safari IPhoneSE)

+The product display in not quite centered.

 ### User Story and Journey